Trade4LifeGit/discs-trader-core/README.md

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

+In case of SSLHandShakeException during communication with MongoDB for example:

+- Please add -Djdk.tls.client.protocols=TLSv1.2 VM argument on startup configuration in your IDE.
+  (IntelliJ IDEA Run As -> Run Configurations -> VM options)

 ## Building for production

 ### Packaging as jar